Fuel management systems: deep dive into fleet fueling solutions

 A public works vehicle at the municipal yard's fueling station that is equipped with Coencorp's SM2 Fuel management solutions.

-Furthermore, because cities often deal with unions, terminating or reprimanding staff who do not agree with a change (such as introducing a new fuel management system) is not always an option.
+Furthermore, because cities often deal with unions, terminating or reprimanding staff who disagree with a change (such as introducing a new fuel management system) is not always an option.
 As a result, you may need a system that is as automated and "out of the way" as possible.

 Learn more...